Tulsa Oklahoma, USA Travel Guide

 Trendy locations and artistic vibe.

-Known for lively bars and pubs, and also contains diverse restaurants for pre- or post-nightlife dining.
+Known for lively bars and pubs, but also contains diverse restaurants for pre- or post-nightlife dining.

 Lively, energetic atmosphere.